Energy Efficient Claremore

 What is Energy Efficient Claremore?

-Energy Efficient Claremore was created as a resource to provide residents with tips and conservation methods to aid in conserving energy and lowering costs this winter.
+Experts are warning that the cost of energy for U.S. households will increase this year.
+Energy Efficient Claremore was created as a resource to provide residents with tips and conservation methods to aid in conserving energy and lowering costs this summer.

 Why are prices estimated to increase?

 A recent report released by the Energy Information Administration predicted that home energy costs will rise because of supply chain issues, higher fuel prices and increased demand.

 Below are a few easy measures to help practice simple energy conservation and reduce heating bills over the winter months:

 - Use your windows to keep out heat

 - Install window coverings to prevent heat gain through your windows during the day.

 - Set your thermostat at a temperature you find comfortable.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling cost.

 - Keep your house warmer than normal when you are away, and lower the thermostat setting when you return home.